Cumulocity-IoT/cumulocity-app-builder/README.md

     ```
    5. Save file
-   6. Goto /cumulocity_app_builder/patches and delete nvd3+0.0.1.patch file
+   6. Goto /cumulocity_app_builder/patches
+   7. Delete nvd3+0.0.1.patch file
+   8. Goto /cumulocity_app_builder
-   7. Execute "npx patch-package nvd3" command in your terminal
+   9. Execute "npx patch-package nvd3" command in your terminal
-   8. Start the server
+   10. Start the server
 ------------------------------

 These tools are provided as-is and without warranty or support.
 They do not constitute part of the Software AG product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
 While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.